Linearly ordered group: Other examples

 Free groups are left-orderable.
 More generally this is also the case for right-angled Artin groups.
 Braid groups are also left-orderable.

 The group given by the presentation $\langle a, b | a^2ba^2b^{-1}, b^2ab^2a^{-1}\rangle$ is torsion-free but not left-orderable; note that it is a 3-dimensional crystallographic group (it can be realised as the group generated by two glided half-turns with orthogonal axes and the same translation length), and it is the same group that was proven to be a counterexample to the unit conjecture.
 More generally the topic of orderability of 3--manifold groups is interesting for its relation with various topological invariants.
 There exists a 3-manifold group which is left-orderable but not bi-orderable (in fact it does not satisfy the weaker property of being locally indicable).

-Left-orderable groups have also attracted interest from the perspective of dynamical systems cas it is known that a countable group is left-orderable if and only if it acts on the real line by homeomorphisms.
-Non-examples related to this paradigm are lattices in higher rank Lie groups; it is known that (for example) finite-index subgroups in $\mathrm{SL}_n(\mathbb Z)$ are not left-orderable; a wide generalisation of this has been recently announced.
+Left-orderable groups have also attracted interest from the perspective of dynamical systems as it is known that a countable group is left-orderable if and only if it acts on the real line by homeomorphisms.
+Non-examples related to this paradigm are lattices in higher rank Lie groups; it is known that (for example) finite-index subgroups in $\mathrm{SL}_n(\mathbb Z)$ are not left-orderable; a wide generalisation of this was announced in 2020.